samjones00/docs/docs/_documentation/NetCore.md

 ## New .NET Core 2.1 Project Templates

 There are **11 .NET Core 2.1 project templates** for each of ServiceStack's most popular starting templates.
-Each .NET Core 2.1 template has an equivalent .NET Framework template except for [ServiceStack's Templates WebApp](http://templates.servicestack.net/docs/web-apps) which is itself a pre-built .NET Core 2.1 App that lets you develop Web Applications and HTTP APIs on-the-fly without any compilation.
+Each .NET Core 2.1 template has an equivalent .NET Framework template except for ServiceStack [Sharp Apps](https://sharpscript.net/docs/sharp-apps) which is itself a pre-built .NET Core 2.1 App that lets you develop Web Applications and HTTP APIs on-the-fly without any compilation.

 All .NET Core 2.1 Templates can be developed using your preferred choice of either VS Code, VS.NET or JetBrains Project Rider on your preferred Desktop OS.
 Given the diverse ecosystem used to develop .NET Core Applications, the new Project Templates are being maintained on GitHub and made available via our new [dotnet-new](/dotnet-new) command-line utility, installable from npm with: